open-cloud/open-cloud.github.io.old/1_user.md

 2. **Ask your site's PI to create a slice.** Instructions For PIs:

-  * Click on the Slices tab at left, and then the Add Slice button on the right.
-In the Slice Details tab, choose a name for the slice and select your own site from the drop-down.
-Slice names must be unique.
-Note: Click the Save and continue editing button on the right before proceeding.

-  * In the Privileges tab, click the Add another slice privilege link.
-    Add the users that will administer the slice with the Admin privilege.
-    (These users will be able to give slice-related privileges to other users.)

-  * Click the Save button when done.

 3. **Create slivers.** Use either the Tenant or the Developer View (see next section) to instantiate slivers (VMs) for your slice.